-The Vizio OLED 2020 is the first OLED TV Vizio has released and delivers impressive overall performance.
+The Vizio OLED 2020 is the first OLED TV Vizio has released and delivers excellent overall performance.
 Like any OLED TV, its ability to turn off individual pixels results in an infinite contrast ratio and perfect black uniformity.
 It displays an excellent color gamut for HDR content, but it doesn't get very bright in HDR, and large areas get significantly dimmer.
 Most gamers should appreciate the 120Hz refresh rate, near-instant response time, and low input lag.
 It's advertised to have variable refresh rate (VRR) support, but it doesn't work at all and there's screen tearing.
 The TV has a unique center-mounted stand that's designed to hold the Vizio Elevate soundbar.
 Sadly, the screen has the risk of permanent burn-in, which is typical of OLEDs, and our unit has noticeable temporary image retention, but this may vary between units.

-The Vizio OLED is an impressive TV for most uses.
+The Vizio OLED is an excellent TV for most uses.
 Thanks to its infinite contrast ratio and perfect black uniformity, it's an excellent choice for watching movies in dark rooms.
 It has wide viewing angles if you want to watch shows or sports with a large group of people.
 It has a near-instant response time and low input lag for gaming, but its VRR support doesn't work.
 Unfortunately, there's temporary image retention and risk of permanent burn-in, so it's not ideal for use as a PC monitor.

 The Vizio OLED is outstanding for watching movies.
 It displays perfect blacks thanks to its infinite contrast ratio.
 It upscales 1080p content, such as from Blu-ray players, without any issues, and removes judder from 24p sources.
 Unfortunately, lower-frame rate content may appear to stutter due to its near-instant response time.